 In fact, I was so excited that I had it for my lunch every day for a week!

 No word of a lie!

 However, variety probably is the spice of life and on Weight Watchers we are always being told to eat a variety of different food!

 This recipe is an adaptation of a Tom Kerridge, Tom Yum recipe.
-I have adapted it a little bit, firstly to save time and secondly to fit with ingredients that I have more readily available.
+I have adapted it a little bit, firstly to save time and secondly to fit with ingredients that I have more readily available to me.

 If you would like the Tom Kerridge recipe, then you can find it in his book 'Lose weight for good'.

-A couple of notes about this recipe – if you can’t find galangal root then you can use chopped ginger (just use a little bit more).
+A couple of notes about this recipe though - if you can't find galangal root then you can always use chopped ginger (just use a little bit more).

-I made chicken stock using a stock pot but I have also made this soup with ready made stock from Waitrose.
+I made chicken stock using a stock pot but I have also made this soup with ready made stock from my local supermarket.

 My last suggestion about this recipe is to use a good quality Tom Yum Paste.

 There are many different brands available, some of which are much nicer than others.
 I used this one.